 Vocational Training/Martha’s Way

-Martha’s Way is a vocational training program designed to increase the earning potential of low-income women and men.
+Martha’s Way is a vocational training program offered in Spanish that is designed to increase the earning potential of low-income women and men.
 This innovative curriculum focuses on the field of residential housekeeping-a vocation that is desired by many clients to improve their financial situation, through classroom education, hands on training and job leads, we equip clients to operate their own professional businesses.
+For more information about Martha’s Way or to register for classes, please contact firstname.lastname@example.org.

 Back To School